fynnbrem/smart-deconstruction-planner/GOALS.md

 # Open

-- Add a shortcut to add more entities to the current planner.
-    - Something intuitive, like Alt + Click.
-    - Needs special handling for tree/rock deconstruction.
 - Add a shortcut mode
     - Click the shortcut will first create an "empty" planner, which will then take on the type of the first clicked entity.